areenberg/MDPSolver/README.md

 modifiedPolicyIteration mpi(mdl, epsilon, useSpan, update, M, SORrelaxation);
 ```

-Note that the discount parameter went into the `Model`.
+Note the discount parameter went into the model and not the solver.
 An epsilon-optimal policy can now be derived by using the `solve` method:
 ```
 mpi.solve(mdl);
 ```